Identifying the Best Candidates for Relocation Assignments

 Other consequences of failed assignments are more challenging to quantify, such as a loss of productivity.
 In the wake of a failed assignment, companies must also scramble to fill the now-vacant position while accounting for the negative impact the termination can have on team morale and reputation.

-How to evaluate if an employee would be a good candidate for relocation
+How to evaluate if an employee would be a good candidate for global relocation assignments

 To ensure a successful relocation assignment, it’s essential to take steps to assess candidates to find the right match for the position.
 Adding an assessment to your mobility process doesn’t require considerable investment and will help to quickly determine if an employee is the best fit for a relocation assignment.
 Employing a non-partial global mobility counselor or HR professional to ask the right questions can assure you find a suitable fit for a mobile assignment.